FAQs

 Yes.
 The 100 Best Corporate Citizens Ranking measures both disclosure of key climate metrics and a company’s engagement on climate policy.

 InfluenceMap welcomes engagement with corporations.
-Engagement can involve explanation of their methodology in more detail, how InfluenceMap assess a company and your contributions of information you think InfluenceMap may have missed.
+Engagement can involve explanation of their methodology in more detail, how InfluenceMap assesses a company and your contributions of information you think InfluenceMap may have missed.
 Email info@influencemap.org to connect.

-Companies in the Russell 1000 Index are divided into 24 industry groups for the 100 Best Corporate Citizens ranking:
+Companies in the Russell 1,000 Index are divided into 24 industry groups for the 100 Best Corporate Citizens ranking:

 Automobiles & Components; Banks; Capital Goods; Commercial & Professional Services; Consumer Durables & Apparel; Consumer Services; Diversified Financials; Energy; Food & Staples Retailing; Food & Beverage; Healthcare Equipment & Services; Household & Personal Products; Insurance; Materials; Media & Entertainment; Pharmaceuticals, Biotechnology & Life Sciences; Real Estate; Retailing; Semiconductor & Semiconductor Equipment; Software & Services; Technology Hardware & Equipment; Telecommunication Services; Transportation; Utilities.